-The Helix Core depot and metadata; also, the program that manages the depot and metadata, also called Helix Versioning Engine.
+The Helix server depot and metadata; also, the program that manages the depot and metadata, also called Helix Core server.

 Helix TeamHub

 A Perforce management platform for code and artifact repository.
 TeamHub offers built-in support for Git, SVN, Mercurial, Maven, and more.